On the Equilibrium of Planes

-On the Equilibrium of Planes (Περὶ ἐπιπέδων ἱσορροπιῶν) is a treatise by Archimedes in two volumes.
+On the Equilibrium of Planes (Περὶ ἐπιπέδων ἱσορροπιῶν) is a treatise by Archimedes in two books.
 The first book contains a proof of the law of the lever and culminates with propositions on the centre of gravity of the triangle and the trapezium.
 The second book, which contains ten propositions, examines the centres of gravity of parabolic segments.

-According to Pappus of Alexandria, Archimedes' work on levers caused him to say: "Give me a place to stand on, and I will move the Earth" (δός μοί ποῦ στῶ καὶ κινῶ τὴν γῆν), though other ancient testimonia are ambiguous regarding the context of the saying.
+According to Pappus of Alexandria, Archimedes' work on levers and his understanding of mechanical advantage caused him to say: "Give me a place to stand on, and I will move the Earth" (δός μοί ποῦ στῶ καὶ κινῶ τὴν γῆν), though other ancient testimonia are ambiguous regarding the context of the saying.

 Overview

 The lever and its properties were already well known before the time of Archimedes, and he was not the first to provide an analysis of the principle involved.
 The earlier Mechanical Problems, once attributed to Aristotle but most likely written by one of his successors, contains a loose proof of the law of the lever without employing the concept of centre of gravity.
 There is another short work attributed to Euclid entitled On the Balance that also contains a mathematical proof of the law, again without recourse to the centre of gravity.

 In contrast, in Archimedes' work the concept of the centre of gravity is crucial.
 On the Equilibrium of Planes I, which contains seven postulates and fifteen propositions, uses the centre of gravity for both commensurable and incommensurable magnitudes to justify the law of the lever, though some argue not satisfactorily.
 Archimedes then proceeds to locate the centre of gravity of the parallelogram and the triangle, ending book one with a proof on the centre of gravity of the trapezium.

 On the Equilibrium of Planes II shares the same subject matter as the first book but was most likely written at a later date.
 It contains ten propositions regarding the centre of gravity of parabolic segments exclusively, and examines these segments by substituting them with rectangles of equal area.
 This exchange is made possible by results obtained in Quadrature of the Parabola, a treatise believed to have been published after book one of On the Equilibrium of Planes.